Zoxc/crusader/docs/RESULTS.md

 ### Packet loss

 <img src="../media/Crusader-Loss.png" alt="description" width="125" />

+When it measures packet loss, Crusader is using the UDP packets that it also uses for latency measurements.

 * Download - Summarizes packet loss during the Download portion of the test
 * Upload - Summarizes packet loss during the Upload portion of the test